-Variety Heart Scholarships have closed for 2019; they will be back in 2020.
+Variety Heart Scholarships will be back in 2020.

 Some of the previous recipients have gone on to represent Australia on the world stage, whilst others have simply needed help to reach the next stage of development in their talent.
 Scroll down to read some of their stories.